-Some of the proposed solutions to global warming are conservation, such as the increasing use of wind and solar power, and the establishment of a global tax on energy use.
+Some proposed solutions to global warming are conservation, such as the increasing use of wind and solar power, and the establishment of a global tax on energy use.

 Let’s take the second option.
 The government should put a tax on energy use, and use the money raised to fund scientific research to find a way to filter out the extra carbon dioxide in the atmosphere.

 America, as one of the richest countries in the world, has the resources to implement such a tax.
 Hopefully, other rich countries will follow suit in implementing a tax on energy use, which will go towards researching solutions to global warming.

 Thanks to the work of the IPCC and other research groups that work on climate change definition, the consequences of the problem in our lives are better understood.
 In many people’s minds, climatic change is a relatively remote problem which simply means it gets warmer.
 The consequences are nevertheless much more profound and more serious.

 Global warming, according to Climate.Gov, applies only to the Earth’s increasing surface temperature, while climate change covers warming and perhaps even the “side effects” of warmings, such as melting glaciers, heavier rainstorms, and more severe droughts.
 In the end, global warming is just one facet of the far broader issue of human-caused climate change.

 In addition, climate change is already challenging and can challenge our societies further.
 As climate refugees flow changes and grow in certain countries, particularly in equatorial regions, there is pressure to host them in another, to help them fight and overcome policy barriers.
 The flow of climate refugees is growing.